-The fees relating to Highway 407 were likely determined based on a number of different factors such as location, cost of construction, anticipated traffic and potential revenues.
+I also agree with the requester that the fees relating to Highway 407 were likely determined based on a number of different factors such as location, cost of construction, anticipated traffic and potential revenues.
 In my view, although the services provided by the Ministry for the purposes of toll enforcement may be similar with respect to each toll highway, this does not mean that the unique circumstances relating to each highway would not be taken into consideration when negotiating future fees in this regard.
 Moreover, the current economic environment would likely also be a significant factor in any future negotiations.